-3.1 Value chain coverage
+2.1 Value chain coverage

-The boundaries for the calculation along the value chain are defined based on the relevance of the value chain step, the availability of data and methodologies, and the feasibility of the calculation approach at each level of our business.
-These are:
+The boundaries for the calculation along the value chain are defined based on the relevance of the value chain step, the availability of data and methodologies, and the feasibility of the calculation approach at each level of our business:

-- Corporate level: This includes BASF's own operations, direct and indirect suppliers (tier 1 to tier n), and customer industries.
-All are aligned within the boundaries of our financial reporting. - Project level: This is dependent on a project's characteristics for example, site development activities are covered during both construction of the site as well as during production. - Business unit and product level: This encompasses BASF own operations, direct and indirect suppliers (tier 1 to tier n), customer industries, product use phase and end-of-life.
+- Corporate level: BASF own operations, direct and indirect suppliers (tier 1 to tier n), and customer industries; aligned with boundaries of financial reporting. - Project level: Dependent on project's characteristics for example for site development activities during both construction of the site as well as during production are covered. - Business unit and product level: BASF own operations, direct and indirect suppliers (tier 1 to tier n), customer industries, product use phase and end-of-life.

 The use phase and end-of-life impacts associated with products made by our customers are extremely diverse.
 Various approaches are available to measure and value these impacts.
-However, a comprehensive coverage of the impacts of our entire portfolio in the use and end-of-life phase requires a detailed mapping of more than 60,000 product applications.
+However, a comprehensive coverage of the impacts of our entire portfolio in the use and end-of-life phase requires a detailed mapping of more than 60.000 product applications.
 As data and valuation methods for certain impacts are not yet available for our entire portfolio, the use and end-of-life phase were tested on a case-by-case basis at product level.
 Currently, an implementation at corporate level is not feasible.

-3.2 Impact categories
+2.2 Impact categories

-The impact categories currently included in BASF's Value-to-Society approach are selected based on a combination of materiality for our business, availability of reliable data, and suitable methods as well as practicability and feasibility of calculation.
-A core set of impact categories is applied in all assessments for the production process of a product including: Entire supply chain, our own operations, and production processes in customer industries.
+The impact categories currently included in BASF's Value-to-Society approach are selected based on a combination of materiality for our business, availability of reliable data and suitable methods as well as practicability and feasibility of calculation.
+A core set of impact categories is applied in all assessments for the production process of a product: Entire supply chain, our own operations, and production processes in customer industries.

-The baseline model includes the following impact categories:
+The baseline model includes the following impact categories

-- Economic (EBIDA): Profits (including interests), amortization and depreciation - Social: Taxes, wages and benefits, human capital (for own operations only), health and safety - Environmental: Air pollution, greenhouse gases (GHGs), land use, water use, water pollution, and solid waste.
+- Economic (EBIDA): Profits (incl. interests), amortization and depreciation - Social: Taxes, wages and benefits, human capital (for own operations only), health and safety - Environmental: Air pollution, greenhouse gases (GHGs), land use, water use, water pollution, and solid waste.

-Suppliers В ASF operations Customer ind ustries Contribution to gross domestic product (value added) Contributions to society beyond gross domestic product Profits Amortization & depreciation Wages & benefits Taxes Human capital Health & safety Air emissions Water emissions Water consumption GHGs Land use Waste Economic Social Environmental Basis for all assessments
+Suppliers В BASF operations ustries Contribution to gross domestic product (value added) Contributions to society beyond gross domestic product Profits Amortization & depreciation Wages & benefits Taxes Human capital Health & safety Air emissions Water emissions Water consumption GHGs Land use Economic Economic Soci Waste Environmental